Chemistry Major

 - Students at lower level should demonstrate an ability to carry out key experimental techniques used in the chemical and life sciences disciplines.

-- Students at upper level should be able to design experiment to test specific hypotheses, carry out these experiments using appropriate instrumentation and analyze the results.
+- Students at upper level should be able to design experiments to test specific hypotheses, carry out these experiments using appropriate instrumentation, and analyze the results.

-- Students should demonstrate the ability to use the broader scientific literature to select appropriate information to support his/her work.
+- Students should demonstrate the ability to use the broader scientific literature to select appropriate information to support their work.

 - Students should effectively communicate, both verbally and in writing, the processes of science and the results of scientific inquiry using appropriate language and models of chemistry (i.e. equations, symbolism, etc).